arifscm/Deploy-simple-application-using-auto-scalling-group/README.md

 # Deploy Application using Auto Scaling Group

-> This README is based on the uploaded guide `Deploy application using autoscalling group.pdf`.

 ## Project summary
 This project demonstrates how to deploy a simple web application on AWS using an **Application Load Balancer (ALB)** and an **Auto Scaling Group (ASG)**.
 It includes steps to create the target group, ALB, Launch Template (with user-data bootstrap), ASG configuration, and optional SNS notifications for lifecycle events.